 Homeless students are those who lack a fixed, regular, adequate nighttime residence.
 This includes students who are:

-- Sharing the housing of other persons due to loss of housing, economic hardship or similar reason (doubling up);
+- Sharing the housing of other persons due to loss of housing, economic hardship or a similar reason (doubling up);

 - Living in motels, hotels, trailer parks, or campgrounds due to lack of alternative adequate accommodations;